 You may have been told that cardio is the ultimate fat burner, but that effect stops the minute you hop off the treadmill.
 Build more muscle and you’ll keep your body burning fat all day long.
 In fact, a study published in The Journal of Strength and Conditioning Research found that women who did weight training burned an average of 100 more calories during the 24 hours after their training session ended.

-1. Drop-in for a live-streaming group session to test drive a session for yourself.
+1. Drop-in for a live-streaming small group training session to test drive a session for yourself.

-2. Follow AMC on Instagram for fitness tips, and quick 5-10 at-home workout videos.
+2. Hop over to AMC’s brand new ON-DEMAND video library for FREE exercise videos, fitness tips, and quick 6-minute at-home workout videos.